autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 - If you have set the arguments using code change in class constructor :

   `python3 evaluate_failure_tool.py`
-- If you would like to pass tha arguments from command line :
+- If you would like to pass the arguments from command line :

   `python3 evaluate_failure_tool.py repos_file_path autoware_path scenario_file_path osm_file_path pcd_file_path date_to_start_searching date_to_stop_searching`